Waseem Ahmed (field hockey): Career

-He is regarded as one of the best left-halves in the world, and became the most capped midfielder and most capped player for Pakistan.
+Waseem is regarded as one of the best left-halves in the world.He became the most capped midfielder and most capped player for Pakistan.

-After announcing his retirement from International hockey during a press conference held after Pakistan-India third-place match of 26th Champions Trophy in Lahore, former Pakistan captain Waseem Ahmad later staged a comeback to international hockey in 2006 for World Cup and retired immediately after Pakistan team campaign in London Olympics 2012.
+After announcing his retirement from International hockey during a press conference held after Pakistan-India third-place match of 26th Champions Trophy in Lahore, he later staged a comeback to international hockey in 2006 for World Cup and retired immediately after Pakistan team campaign in London Olympics 2012.